 The pine wood paneling wall got sanded.
 There was a polyurethane coat on the wood.
 The same coating was on the mantle as well.
 After both were sanded they received a coating of stain Kiltz to prevent the dark wood from coming through when I went to paint with the final colors.

 I decided to paint the wall panels a light gray – this particular paint color was called chic gray from Behr.
+I purchased the paint at Home Depot.
 I made sure to use painter’s tape on the mantle first to prevent bleed through or any mistake paint strokes from hitting the mantle.
 After painting the wall and letting it dry I pulled off the painter’s tape off the mantle and then taped the wall to prevent the white paint I planned on painting the mantle hitting the wall.